PHPCSStandards/composer-installer/CONTRIBUTING.md

 ## Footnotes

-1. All settings needed for the changelog-generator are set in `.github_changelog_generator`
+1. All settings needed for the changelog-generator are set in `.github_changelog_generator` file.

-2. A convenience script is present at `bin/generate-changelog.sh` that will install the changelog-generator if it is not present and run the appropriate `github_changelog_generator` command.
+2. A convenience script is present at `bin/generate-changelog.sh` that will install the changelog-generator, if it is not present, and run the appropriate `github_changelog_generator` command.

 [code-of-conduct]: CODE-OF-CONDUCT.md
 [github-changelog-generator]: https://github.com/github-changelog-generator/github-changelog-generator/